akshbn/pygron/README.md

 `$ pygron <url> -w`

 pygron will write into a file called *pygron_output.txt* in the current working directory.

+To learn more about the command line options available use:

+`$ pygron -h`

 **Note:** This is a python implementation of [gron](https://github.com/tomnomnom/gron).